belindadunu/Deployment-5/README.md

    - Regularly monitor your AWS resources to identify underutilized instances.
 Consider using reserved instances for predictable workloads and spot instances for non-critical tasks to optimize costs.

 6. **Backup and Disaster Recovery:**
-   - Implement regular automated backups of your data and applications.
+   - Implement regular automated backups of the data and applications.
 Utilize AWS services like Amazon S3 for data storage and configure lifecycle policies to move data to cost-effective storage classes over time.

 ## Conclusion
 This project demonstrated the use of Terraform and Jenkins to automate the deployment of a 3-tier banking application on AWS infrastructure.
 The implementation of infrastructure as code and CI/CD pipelines significantly improves consistency, collaboration, and maintainability of the deployment process.